webcomponents/webcomponents.github.io/src/documents/articles/web-components-best-practices.html.md

 contexts--meaning that following general web development best practices becomes even more important.

-1. **Accessibility** Make your component accessible by using appropriate ARIA roles—something that is much more important when we're creating new types of elements!
+1. **Accessibility**: Make your component accessible by using appropriate ARIA roles—something that is much more important when we're creating new types of elements!
 In cases where inheritance from a semantic base element is for any reason impossible or infeasible, be sure to add a `role=""` attribute, if any apply.
-2. **Performance** If you use a callback-based API for long-running operations, don't block the main thread excessively.
+2. **Performance**: If you use a callback-based API for long-running operations, don't block the main thread excessively.
 Debounce methods and logic loops that affect rendering performance using requestAnimationFrame as a queue.
 Respond to being removed from the tree by suspending expensive operations like animation—and don't start expensive operations until you're actually inserted into the DOM.
-3. **Script isn't always the answer** Many structure and style techniques that once required JavaScript can now be accomplished with pure CSS in the world of web components.
+3. **Script isn't always the answer**: Many structure and style techniques that once required JavaScript can now be accomplished with pure CSS in the world of web components.
-4. **Be Responsive** Where possible, and applicable, design your components so that they responsively adapt to their environment.
+4. **Be Responsive**: Where possible, and applicable, design your components so that they responsively adapt to their environment.
 Your users may use your component for things you never dreamed of.
+5. **Testing**: Custom elements, like components you author today, should ideally have unit tests that serve as a sanity check for your API.

+## Contributions

+This list of best practices will evolve over time and we welcome the community to discuss and suggest changes to them via the comments below.